usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-basic-false-positives-java-auto-learn/step2/info.md

 Notice the high amount of `"request.path":"/socket.io/?...` requests being blocked seen in the previous scenario?

-Now last time we analysed the Core Waap logs using out-of-the-box kubernets / linux tools and here we will use the **auto-learning** cli tool for that!
+Now during the false postivies introduction scenario you analysed the USP Core WAAP logs using out-of-the-box kubernets / linux tools and now you will use the **auto-learning** cli tool for instead!

-Download the java cli tool using
+Go ahead and download the java cli tool using

 ```shell
 version=1.0.1